Demanding job: SES volunteers learn how to save lives

 "This is a stepping stone to more and is a core course for our volunteers."

-Members were happy to move into the airconditioning during a break where long-serving catering officer Raymond Delcourte had their morning tea waiting.
+Members were happy to move into the air-conditioning during a break where long-serving catering officer Raymond De La Porte had their morning tea waiting.

-"I've been doing this for more than 20 years," Mr Delacourte said.
+"I've been doing this for more than 20 years," Mr De La Porte said.

 "It's my way of contributing the unit."